woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/data.rst

 GeoServer Data Directory
 ========================

-.. info:: If you have an existing geoserver, follow the "Upgrading" instructions, below.
+.. note:: If you have an existing geoserver, follow the "Upgrading" instructions, below.

 New installations
 -----------------